gdiphil/nagiosplugin/README.md

 ## Usage

-Create your executable plugin (which will be called by nagios), `require 'nagiosplugin'` and subclass from `NagiosPlugin::Plugin`.
+Create your executable file (which will be called by nagios), `require 'nagiosplugin'` and subclass from `NagiosPlugin::Plugin`.

-Then define a check method in your class, figure out the status for what you want to check and call the corresponding status method (either `ok`, `warning`, `critical` or `unknown`)to display a status message and exit imediately.
+Then define a check method in your class which figures out the status for what you want to check and calls the corresponding status method (`ok`, `warning`, `critical` or `unknown`) to display a status message and exit imediately.

 Here's a simple example plugin named `check_u2d`: